-Did you know there are different kinds of credit scores, but FICO scores are the ones most commonly used by 90% of top lenders?
-Odds are, if you apply for a loan or a credit card the lender’s going to take a peek at your FICO score.
+Did you know there are different kinds of credit scores, but FICO Scores are the ones most commonly used by 90% of top lenders¹?
+Odds are, if you apply for a loan or a credit card the lender’s going to take a peek at your FICO Score.

 In This Article

-FICO credit scores were first developed by the Fair Isaac Corporation, which now just goes by FICO for short.
+FICO Scores were first developed by the Fair Isaac Corporation, which now just goes by FICO for short.
 These scores have been in use for more than two decades and as mentioned, FICO is the most commonly used credit score model.

-But how does the FICO credit score formula work?
+But how does the FICO Score formula work?
 It’s broken down like this: